Web Services

 Scaling

-- Configures scaling behavior of your web service.
+section, you can configure scaling behavior of your service.
 You can configure:

-- Initial, minimum and maximum amount of concurrently running instances in your workload.
+- Minimum and maximum amount of concurrently running instances of your service.

 - Conditions which trigger the scaling (up or down) using a scaling policy.